alta3/advent-of-code-2023/day_1/part_one/trebuchet_calibration.md

+When you write the blog, add a reddit solution for python that win code golf as well as the intro answers.

 --- Day 1: Trebuchet?! ---
 Something is wrong with global snow production, and you've been selected to take a look.
 The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.